szcompressor/qcat/README.md

 Usage: convertDoubleToFloat [srcFilePath] [tgtFilePath]
 Example: convertDoubleToFloat testdouble_8_8_128.dat testfloat_8_8_128.dat

+[sdi@sdihost bin]$ ./calculateSSIM
+Usage: calculateSSIM [datatype (-f or -d)] [original data file] [decompressed data file] [dimesions... (from fast to slow)]
+			-f means single precision; -d means double precision
+Example: calculateSSIM -f CLOUD_100x500x500.dat CLOUD_100x500x500.dat.sz.out 500 500 100

 [sdi@sdihost bin]$ ./predCR
 Usage: predCR [datatype (-f or -d)] [quantBinCapacity] [errorBound] [original data file] [predcted data file]
 			-f means single precision; -d means double precision
 Example: predCR -f 1024 1E-1 original.dat predicted.dat

 ```

 Summary of particularly useful executables:
+1. printProperty : print the property of the dataset (such as value range and entropy)
-1. PlotSliceImage : It helps you to plot the images based on a 2D or 3D scientific data file (stored in binary format such as little endian type).
+2. PlotSliceImage : It helps you to plot the images based on a 2D or 3D scientific data file (stored in binary format such as little endian type).
-2. compareData: compare two data files (they are generally expected to be original data file and decompressed data file, respectively) and show the compression related metrics such as psnr.
+3. compareData: compare two data files (they are generally expected to be original data file and decompressed data file, respectively) and show the compression related metrics such as psnr.
+4. calculateSSIM: calculate the visualization SSIM for the multi-dimensional dataset (original data vs. decompressed data)
-3. predCR: If you have the original data file and a prediction data file, then predCR can help you generate the compression ratio in terms of the SZ error-bounded prediction framework.
+5. predCR: If you have the original data file and a prediction data file, then predCR can help you generate the compression ratio in terms of the SZ error-bounded prediction framework.